michaeldmcqueen/coreveritas.org/pages/team/team.md

 title: Team.
 subtitle: Help your team move to new heights of performance.
 header_image_path: /assets/images/sub-page-headers/team.jpg
-quote: 'If you want to go faster, go alone.
-If you want to go farther, go together.'
+quote: "If you want to go faster, go alone.  \n\nIf you want to go far, go together."
 quote_attribute: Aftrican Proverb
 ---